magicleap/3DBrainVisualizer/README.md

 A simple 3D Visualization and Education application about the human brain using Magic Leap Toolkit.

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)
+This repository is not maintained.
+Issue reports and pull requests will not be attended.

 ## Prerequisites
 * A Magic Leap Device running the latest version of Lumin OS 0.98.10